alvarogarcia7/blog_source/source/_posts/draft_exploring-tests-with-lambdas.md

 }
 ```

-Comments:
+Some comments, mine and my teammates:

-  * not very readable, maybe because we're still not used to java 8 lambdas
+  * The tests are not very readable, maybe because we're still not used to java 8 lambdas
   * ``assertAndVerify`` has multiple purposes / responsibilities
-  * the gain of usability does not outweight the loss of readability
+  * The gain of usability does not outweight the loss of readability

+Finally, the refactor was discarded and we are using the initial version.

 Note: this is an adapted code, so the business logic is not complete and seems simple.